Article applies to:

-Pro Tools will only use a Hardware Insert with the same Input and Output number, so you will likely want to use a channel 3, 4, 5, or 6, as 1/2 Outputs are likely your Studio Monitors, and 7/8 and 9/10 are sent to the Headphones so you will want to leave these for the Main Mix as well.
+Pro Tools will only use a Hardware Insert with the same Input and Output number, so you will likely want to use a channel 3, 4, 5, or 6, as 1/2 Outputs are typically used to connect Studio Monitors, and 7/8 and 9/10 are tied to the headphone outputs so you will want to leave these for the Main Mix as well.

 In this example we will use Channel 3.

-First in Pro Tools go to Setup > I/O and make sure your Hardware Inserts are set up.
-In the screenshot below you will see a named Insert for 3/4 Inputs "Lexicon" for a 2 channel Lexicon unit to be connected on Inputs 3/4.
+In Pro Tools go to Setup > I/O and make sure your Hardware Inserts are set up.
+In the screenshot below you will see a named Insert for 3/4 Inputs "Lexicon" for a 2-channel Lexicon unit to be connected on Inputs 3/4.

 Then in the Insert area of your Track you can add one or both channels.
 The session only has a Mono Audio Channel to be processed, so you will just see "Lexicon.L" which is the Left Channel plugged into Input 3.
 Pro Tools also allows you to use the drop down triangles to name the individual channels differently if you prefer, rather than in pairs.

-Also, if using a Pro 40, Liquid Saffire 56 or Scarlett 18i20, be sure to Shift+Click on the Monitor Enable Buttons for Channels 3 and 4, just above the Monitor Knob on MixControl.
+To confirm the output is at full line level, be sure to Shift+Click on the Monitor Enable Buttons for Channels 3 and 4 (turning them “grey”) just above the Monitor Knob on MixControl.
 This unlinks the desired channels from that large Monitor Knob and sends a full Line Level volume.
 Always be careful not to shift click if gear such as speakers are plugged in, or you aren't 100% sure yet about your routing, as in some cases, say if you had a Mix containing Input 3 sent to Output 3, you can create a sudden feedback loop which can be VERY loud.